-Thankfully, these rates are declining due to factors like increased colon cancer screening and growing public awareness of the foods and habits that can reduce your risk of the disease.
-What are these foods and habits?
-Glad you asked!
-Here are some commonly asked questions about reducing your risk of colon cancer with diet and lifestyle choices.
+Thankfully, these rates are declining due to factors like increased colorectal cancer screening and growing public awareness of the foods and habits that can reduce your risk of the disease.

 Eating plenty of fibre helps a LOT.
 Fibre-rich foods include:

-- Vegetables and fruits, especially cruciferous veggies like broccoli and Brussels sprouts
+• Vegetables and fruits, especially cruciferous veggies like broccoli and Brussels sprouts

-- Whole grains like oats and barley
+• Whole grains like oats and barley

-- Legumes such as beans, lentils and chickpeas
+• Legumes such as beans, lentils and chickpeas

-- Nuts and seeds
+• Nuts and seeds

-Red meats like beef and lamb, and processed meats, like bacon, hot dogs and deli cold cuts, have been shown to increase the risk.
+Red meats like beef and lamb, and processed meats, like bacon, hot dogs and deli cold cuts, have been shown to increase the risk

 Easy food swaps to try

-- LESS sugary breakfast cereals; MORE oatmeal and bran cereals
+• LESS sugary breakfast cereals; MORE oatmeal and bran cereals

-- LESS fries; MORE veggie sticks and dip
+• LESS fries; MORE veggie sticks and dip

-- LESS white bread and pasta; MORE whole grain alternatives
+• LESS white bread and pasta; MORE whole grain alternatives

-- LESS potato chips; MORE nut mixes
+• LESS potato chips; MORE nut mixes

-- LESS deli meat; MORE roasted chicken, egg salad, or PB&J
+• LESS deli meat; MORE roasted chicken, egg salad, or PB&J

-Does fast food cause colon cancer?
+Does fast food cause colorectal cancer?

-No one thing causes colon cancer, but because fast foods tend to be low in fibre and are often made with processed meats, they increase the risk of the disease.
-These foods are also high in calories, saturated fat and sodium, none of which favour your health.
+No one thing causes colorectal cancer, but because fast foods tend to be low in fibre and are often made with processed meats, they increase the risk of the disease.

-Does alcohol cause colon cancer?
+Does alcohol cause colorectal cancer?

 Knocking back more than three drinks a day increases your risk by 1.5 times.
 Likewise, the less alcohol you drink, the more you reduce your risk of developing ALL cancers.

-Does smoking cause colon cancer?
+Does smoking cause colorectal cancer?

 Yup.
 Smoking and being around those who smoke increases the risk.
 Turns out that smoking is responsible for an estimated 30 percent of all cancer deaths in Canada.
 The good news: It’s never too late to start quitting.